Helping Little Wings Bird Sanctuary

 The rehabilitation of injured, or distressed, wildlife requires a licence and a huge amount of time and resources.

 It is in the bird’s best interest to transfer it to an appropriately trained and equipped individual/organisation as soon as possible.
+Always contact the organization first to make sure they are able to take the bird.

 Before attempting to capture a wildlife casualty: